 Most children move on to a general dentist when they turn 18.
-However, some children continue to receive pediatric dentistry services until they graduate from college at around age 22 or 23.
+However, some children continue to receive pediatric dental services until they graduate from college at around age 22 or 23.

 Why Choose Bliss Dental

-Dr. Gaertner has the training and experience necessary to treat children and teens.
-He is committed to creating a fun and inviting environment that is specifically designed for young people.
+Dr. Gaertner has the training and excellent experience necessary to treat children and teens.
+He is committed to creating a fun and inviting environment that is specifically designed for young patients.

-He will take the time to get to know each and every child that steps foot into his office and provide them with the education and treatments necessary to achieve a lifetime of healthy teeth and gums.
+He will take the time to get to know each and every child that steps foot into his office and provide them with the education and treatments necessary to achieve a lifetime of healthy teeth and gums and a beautiful smile.
 Once you visit Dr. Gaertner with your child, you’ll realize Bliss Dental is the perfect dental home for them.

 Schedule a Dentist Appointment for Your Child Today

-To learn more about what makes Bliss Dental the ideal pediatric dental office in South Florida, we encourage you to contact our office to schedule an appointment.
+To learn more about what makes Bliss Dental the ideal pediatric dental office in Miami, we encourage you to contact our dental office to schedule an appointment.
 Call us at (305) 274-6500 or fill out our handy online contact form.
-We look forward to providing your child with high-quality dental care in a warm and exciting environment.
+We look forward to providing your child with high-quality dental care in Miami, FL a warm and welcoming environment

 Helpful Related Links

 - American Dental Association (ADA).
 Glossary of Dental Terms.
 2015